xmppjs/xmpp.js/packages/iq/README.md

 Implements the callee side of iq semantics.

-You can think of this as http routing expect there are only 2 methods; `get` and `set` and you would pass a namespace and a tag name instead of an url.
+You can think of this as http routing except there are only 2 methods; `get` and `set` and you would pass a namespace and a tag name instead of an url.
 The return value of the handler will be the child element of the response sent to the caller.

 ```js
 const {client} = require('@xmpp/client') // or component